dr-richard-barker/Space_Photography_Guide.io/README.md

 **Lighting:** Consider the lighting direction and intensity on the subject.
 Minimize glare or reflection of light.
 Consistent lighting is key for comparable imagery.
 Color or tone of lighting is another consideration.
 Plants imaged in blue or red light will not be easily compared to those taken under bright white.

-**Composition:** Place your plant close to the center of the image and make sure no other plants or objects overlap with it.
+**Composition:** Place your plant close to the centre of the image and make sure no other plants or objects overlap with it.
 This allows a computer to easily take measurements of your plant without interference from other tissues.
 Place an AstroBotany Spectrum Standard or other size and color marker in the corner of your imaging area to maximize your ability to measure the plant.

 **Consistency:** Plan ahead to make sure each of your images follows a pattern.
 Ideally, image composition (i.e., position of plant, orientation etc.) should look very similar to one another, except for different plants being pictured.
 This includes clear, even lighting of what is being imaged.
 Consistent images make it easier for both humans and computers to quickly and accurately measure your plants.
 Following these guidelines will ensure your images are not only clear and informative for you, but allow your colleagues and scientists worldwide to use your images.

+---

-**Arabidopsis Seeds on a Surface or on  a Petri Plate** Diagrams for Setting Up your Photos
+# Arabidopsis Seeds on a Surface or on a Petri Plate**

+**Diagrams for Setting Up Your Photos**
 These diagrams show ideal photo setups for maximizing the ease of analyzing your photos.
 The dashed line shows the area you want to capture in your images.
 While these images show a white background, a black background would also work.